richardtallent/RT.PerformanceTimers/README.md

 Console.WriteLine(t.Name + ": " + t.Count.ToString() + " calls in " + t.TotalDurationMS().ToString() + "ms.");
 ```

 The `name` argument in the constructor is optional and can be anything you like.
-It isn't used by the library itself, it is just there for convenience when you display or serialize your timers.
+It isn't used by the library itself, it is just there for convenience when you display or log your timers.

 If you have a group of timers, you can store them in a class derived from `RT.PerformanceTimers`, which allows you to use reflection to iterate through them: